SparkonDevelopment/translations/README.md

 You can find more information in those folders.

 ## Thanks
-Thanks for helping in Bitty's development.
+Thanks for helping in Bitty's development. <br>
 All of the __Contributors__ can be found [here](https://github.com/Bitty-cf/Translations/graphs/contributors).